Table of Contents

 Be:

-used to form continuous tenses and the passive voice.
+it is used to form continuous tenses and the passive voice.

 I am eating lunch.
 (Present continuous)- The cake was baked by John.
 (Passive voice)